TheFuZiOnZz/Research-Dashboard/Political Positions/Criminal Justice Policy/Death Penalty.md

 - On

 # It does not deter murder
--
+- A 2009 report found that Criminologists when polled  on the topic of the death penalty deterring murder, there was widespread disagreement is its effectiveness.
 	- `The first question included in the 2008 questionnaire is also regularly asked in Gallup Polls.
 Here, 88.2% of the polled criminologists do not believe that the death penalty is a deterrent, up slightly from 83.6% in 1996.
 With the not sure responses eliminated, the proportion of responses that reject the deterrence argument increased from 87.5% in 1996 to 94.3% in 2008.
 This difference is not statistically significant, which indicates that there has been virtually no change in the experts’ opinions over the twelve years between the two surveys.
-In contrast, when the question was last posed by Gallup in 2006, 64% of the general public expressed the belief that the death penalty did not lower homicide rates.` - [DO EXECUTIONS LOWER HOMICIDE RATES?: THE VIEWS OF LEADING CRIMINOLOGISTS, Radelet and Lacock](https://files.deathpenaltyinfo.org/legacy/files/DeterrenceStudy2009.pdf)
+In contrast, when the question was last posed by Gallup in 2006, 64% of the general public expressed the belief that the death penalty did not lower homicide rates.` - [Do Executions Lower Homicide Rates?: The Views of Leading Criminologists, Radelet and Lacock, 2009](https://files.deathpenaltyinfo.org/legacy/files/DeterrenceStudy2009.pdf)

  [https://www.huffpost.com/entry/does-the-death-penalty-re\_b\_13362760](https://www.huffpost.com/entry/does-the-death-penalty-re_b_13362760)